Our Courses

 Hughes Hall welcomes applicants with an appropriate first degree (successful applicants normally hold first-class honours, or equivalent, in any subject) who would like to be considered for entry as an Affiliated (also known as Senior Status) Student.

-Affiliated applicants are encouraged to apply in the October admissions round.
+Affiliated applicants are encouraged to apply by the October deadline.

 Typical minimum offers are A*AA at A level or IB with 40-42 points and 776 at Higher Level.

-We also accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas.
+No specific subjects required.
+We accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas.

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.